 In Greece the first major effect of Christianity came in 393 when the Olympic Games were held for the last time: this really did form the end of an era, for in Greece dating had always been by Olympiad, starting with the date of the first Olympic Games in 776 BC, so the ending of the games really did mean the end of the era

 However Athens limped on and it was not until AD 529 that the intellectual end came when Justinian finally brought to an end the teaching of pagan philosophy – which meant the closure of the ‘universities’ which formed the life-blood of the final era of Athens’ greatness.
-It is difficult to under emphasise the importance of this: hitherto for nearly 1000 year Greece had intellectually been very ‘modern’, with concepts such as freedom and democracy at the forefront of discussion, even if the pursuit of democracy was even less successful than it is today.
+It is difficult to under emphasise the importance of this: hitherto for nearly 1000 years, Greece had intellectually been very ‘modern’, with concepts such as freedom and democracy at the forefront of discussion.
 Nevertheless politics was a major topic of intellectual discussion, then as now.
-However with the advent of Christianity, different concerns come to the front: is God the Father of one substance with the Son, or merely of a similar substance?
-Or should religious images should be forbidden?
-This is type of concern is entirely alien to us today – indeed the different heresies that chase after each other in rapid and bewildering succession do not make sense as topics of conversation or discussion today.
+However with the advent of Christianity, different discussions come to the front: is God the Father of one substance with the Son, or merely of a similar substance?
+Or should religious images be forbidden?
+This type of concern is entirely alien to us today – indeed the different heresies that chase after each other in rapid and bewildering succession do not make sense as topics of conversation or discussion today.

 The proximate cause of the end of classical Greece is usually given in terms of the invasion of the Slavs from the north, who, just as the German barbarians invaded Western Europe and established their own kingdoms, so the Slavs invaded the Balkans and established their own rule and the Slavic languages, and even penetrated down into Greece.

 But with Greece, as indeed with Rome, the question must be asked, was Greece in the seventh century A.D. by any reasonable definition still Greek?
 What was the effect of Christianity on the Greek society?